DaveXNN/Ground-station-for-satellite-tracking/README.md

 2 43937  97.0807 242.3784 0013069 106.8096 253.4596 15.59254066253410
 ```

 If we have the latest TLE data, we can track each satellite in the Earth orbit.
-This rotator is designed primarily for tracking satllites in the low Earth orbit (LEO), it means below an altitude of 2 000 km.
+This rotator is designed primarily for tracking satellites in the low Earth orbit (LEO), it means below an altitude of 2 000 km.

 ## Hardware

+The whole rotator is controlled by compter [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) via digital GPIO pins.
+Raspberry Pi is connected with two stepper motors, two rotary encoders and a magnetometer.

+### Electronic components description

+### List of components

+- Raspberry Pi 4B
+- 2x stepper motor NEMA17 1,1 Nm
+- 2x stepper motor driver TB6600
+- 2x rotary encoder
+- magnetometer HMC5883L

 ## Software